wazuh/wazuh-documentation/source/upgrade-guide/upgrading-agent/latest_wazuh3_minor_agent.rst

   .. group-tab:: MacOS X

-      On MacOS X the Wazuh agent upgrade can be done by deleting the previous version and installing the newest version of the Wazuh agent from scratch.
+      On MacOS X system the Wazuh agent upgrade can be done by deleting the previous version and installing the newest version of the Wazuh agent from scratch.
 As the Wazuh agent's ``ossec.conf`` configuration file will be overwritten it is recommended to backup the old configuration file and import previous settings where needed.

       More information about the process can be found in the :ref:`Wazuh agent installation and deployment on MacOS X <wazuh_agent_package_macos>` section.